dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 mv Homo_sapiens.GRCh37.75.gtf Homo_sapiens.GRCh37.gtf
 {% endhighlight %}

+It is strongly recommended to include major chromosomes (e.g., for human chr1-22,chrX,chrY,chrM,) as well as un-placed and un-localized scaffolds.
+Typically, un-placed/un-localized scaffolds add just a few MegaBases to the genome length, however, a substantial number of reads may map to ribosomal RNA (rRNA) repeats on these scaffolds.
+These reads would be reported as unmapped if the scaffolds are not included in the genome, or, even worse, may be aligned to wrong loci on the chromosomes.
+Generally, patches and alternative haplotypes should not be included in the genome.

 ### Create Mapping Indices
 Before we can perform NGS read mapping, we will create the genome indices using the genome FASTA file as input.
 You can re-use these indices in all your future short read mapping.
 However, if you wish to map to a different genome build/assembly, you have to re-run this step using different genome sequences and save the indices in a different directory.
 Here, we will create indices for [**STAR**](https://github.com/alexdobin/STAR "Spliced Transcripts Alignment to a Reference") and [**RSEM**](http://deweylab.github.io/RSEM/ "RNA-Seq by Expectation-Maximization")